cstafie/kyss/README.md

 ## alpha release

-- don't skip letters when typing (or make it a setting)
 - get cleaner data use this https://www.xwordinfo.com/Crossword?date=5/27/2019 data source
 - remake puzzles
 - use new shape

 - add game type without tile bars
 - instructions on how to play (potentially in a menu)
-- mobile hover / click issues
 - test email in prod
 - socket disconnect issue?
-- share link to game?
+- share link to game (to invite friends to your game)
+- make reddit post

 ---

+- modal or page for game name and settings
 - breakup / refactor socket.tsx
-- modal or page for game name and settings
 - fix local dev issues

 - scale!